 At Asian Paints, my job was to keep the factory’s payroll software running smoothly.
 Next, I moved to General Electric, where I managed IT projects.
 A sharp shift occurred in 2003, as I joined a then-young training firm called iDiscoveri, as a salesman.
 It was my first brush with capability building in people.
-I liked it and wanted to go it alone, as a learning facilitator.
+I liked it and wanted to go it alone, as a facilitator of learning.

-The upside of this ‘width’ of experience was: I understood that typical training workshops are a waste of time and money.
-It was probably time for some ‘depth’ in my work.
+The upside of this width of experience was: I saw how typical training workshops wasted time and money.
+It was a cue for me… I sought more depth in my work.

-I spent the next whole year writing down what I had learnt in 13 years.
-It took the form of a blog.
-Simultaneously, I worked closely with the leadership development team at Bajaj Finance Ltd, to run a program on culture building.
+I spent the next 2 years writing down what I had learnt in the last 13.
+It took the form of a blog (read here).
+Simultaneously, for one full year, I worked closely with the leadership development team at Bajaj Finance, to run a program on culture building.
 We experimented with new methods of learning and supporting learners.
 This project delivered great results, something I had not seen before.